helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Completed Learn Intermediate OOP by Building a Platformer Game from freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum.
 Did Steps 81 to 111.

 **Thoughts:** By building this project, i learned to build a game with HTML, CSS and JavaScript.
 In particular, class components could be useful in accomplishing it.

+---

+### Day 52: 23 February 2024.
+Friday

+**Today's Progress:**
+- Started Essential JS Mini Projects from Module 5 (Essential JavaScript concepts) of Scrimba’s Frontend Developer Career Path.
+Did Steps 1 to 10.
+- Refactored my We are the Champions solo project from Module 3 to avoid using `innerHTML` to render user input values.

+**Thoughts:** I learned about the differences between the `.map()` and the `.forEach()` methods, and the dangers of using `innerHTML`.
+I applied what I learned by refactoring my We are the Champions solo project.